Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 Submission authors who are not already GitHub users can choose any means to learn about these tools, but we recommend consulting [GitHub Documentation](https://docs.github.com/).
 For a more general introduction to Git and GitHub, we also recommend [SSLA's "How to navigate the coding archaeology world: An introduction to scientific co-creation using Git and Github"](https://github.com/sslarch/caa2022_GitGitHub_workshop).

-Create a personal account in GitHub by going to [https://github.com](https://github.com) select "Sign up", and follow the instructions.
+Create a personal account in GitHub by going to [https://github.com](https://github.com), select "Sign up", and follow the instructions.

 Once a GitHub account is set up, there are a few further preparation steps that are required depending on the workflow chosen to create and manage modules.

 ### Fork the library repository

-All contributors should create a "fork" of the library repository (i.e. an online parallel copy associated to the author GitHub account that can be easily synchronised with NASSA's original version).
+Create a "fork" of the library repository (i.e. an online parallel copy associated with your GitHub account that can be easily synchronised with NASSA's original version).
 Go to the library's repository main page on GitHub ([https://github.com/Archaeology-ABM/NASSA-modules](https://github.com/Archaeology-ABM/NASSA-modules)) and click on "Fork" in the top right area of the page.
 Accept the default settings by clicking "Create fork".
-You should now find yourself in a new repository "NASSA-modules" with your GitHub user name as the prefix (i.e. "www.github.com/user-name/NASSA-modules").
+You should now find yourself in a new repository, "NASSA-modules," with your GitHub user name as the prefix (i.e., "www.github.com/user-name/NASSA-modules").

 ### *Workflow A*: using GitHub Web interface only

 Virtually every task can be perform in a repository using only a GitHub account and your Web browser.
 Thus, if you plan to make only a few contributions to the library, we recommend this option.
-Check the tutorial in [GitHub Docs > Get started > Quickstart > Hello World](https://docs.github.com/en/get-started/quickstart/hello-world), if you are new to GitHub Web interface.
+Check the tutorial in [GitHub Docs > Get started > Quickstart > Hello World](https://docs.github.com/en/get-started/quickstart/hello-world) if you are new to the GitHub Web interface.

 ### *Workflow B*: using local copy of repository

 Having a version of the library downloaded (cloned) and synchronised in a local disc allows for editing and testing of files and code before committing any changes to the repository online.
 This workflow is recommended for those who plan to make many contributions (modules, updates of modules, maintenance tasks).

-Taking this workflow require the following extra steps:
+Taking this workflow requires the following extra steps:
 1. **Install and set up Git**.
 Follow the instructions given in [GitHub Docs > Get started > Quickstart > Set up Git](https://docs.github.com/en/get-started/quickstart/set-up-git).
 2. **Install GitHub Desktop** (optional).
-GitHub offers a graphical interface for managing Git/GitHub, as an alternative or complementary tool to the command line.
+GitHub offers a graphical interface for managing Git/GitHub as an alternative or complementary tool to the command line.
 Consult the instructions given in [GitHub Docs > GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop).
 3. **Clone the library repository**. *If using GitHub Desktop*: On your forked version of the repository, click on "<> Code" (green button).
-Click on "Open with GitHub Desktop" which will open the application (browser permission required) with a pop-up window entitled "Clone a repository".
+Click on "Open with GitHub Desktop", which will open the application (browser permission required) with a pop-up window entitled "Clone a repository".
 Notice that this window will already include the repository URL.
 Choose the directory where to clone the files ("local path") and click on "Clone". *If using Git command lines*: Follow the instructions in [GitHub Docs > Repositories > Create & manage repositories > Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ### Creating a new branch

 To facilitate the management of submissions, we encourage all changes involving a module to be carried out inside a new branch.

-A *branch*, in Git terms, is a series of versions of a repository where changes are contained until finally accepted and merged back into the main series.
+A *branch*, in Git terms, is a series of repository versions where changes are contained until finally accepted and merged back into the main series.
 A Git branch is unlike a literal tree branch but somewhat similar to a river branch catching different sediments and returning to the main flow or a thread that diverges from a fabric, receives several knots, and is woven together again.

-Please, name the new branch with your surname to facilitate the management later.
+Please name the new branch with your surname to facilitate the management later.
 You could use something like `yoursurname-modules` so that you can reuse it every time you submit a module.

 **_Workflow A_**: using GitHub Web interface:
 > Follow the instruction in [GitHub Docs > Pull requests > Collaborate with pull requests > Propose changes > Creating and deleting branches within your repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).